PrayYoung/TradingView-Webhook-Trading-Bot/README.md

 ALTER TABLE public.order_queue
   ADD COLUMN IF NOT EXISTS retry_count int DEFAULT 0, ADD COLUMN IF NOT EXISTS last_error text,
-  ADD COLUMN IF NOT EXISTS next_attempt_at timestamptz;
+  ADD COLUMN IF NOT EXISTS next_attempt_at timestamptz, ADD COLUMN IF NOT EXISTS max_slots int,
+  ADD COLUMN IF NOT EXISTS buffer_ratio numeric;
 CREATE INDEX IF NOT EXISTS order_queue_status_next_attempt_idx ON public.order_queue (status, next_attempt_at);